containers/podman-desktop/website/docs/kubernetes/kind/deploying-an-image-to-kind.md

 # Deploying an image to your local Kind-powered Kubernetes cluster

-With Podman Desktop, you can deploy a Podman image to your local Kind-powered Kubernetes cluster.
+With Podman Desktop, you can deploy an image to your local Kind-powered Kubernetes cluster.

 #### Prerequisites